evuraan/MythicalMythTV/maestro/README.md

 Factors like your Roku device capability and your MythTV recording formats will determine if your recordings are natively playable by your Roku device.

 #### On the fly encoding

-Use the `-onTheFly` option to enable on the fly encoding.
+This is now the default mode, it will try `ffmpeg` to transcode your videos to a playable format. `ffmpeg` must be available in your `PATH`.

-This will try `ffmpeg` to transcode your videos to a playable format. `ffmpeg` must be available in your `PATH`.
+Use the `-disableOnTheFly` option to disable on the fly encoding, you will need to pre-process/pre-cook your videos ready for pickup:

 #### Pre-processing your videos